 Another example is universities.
 In some Gulf countries, there are separate campuses for men and women.
 Omani institutions of higher learning have only one campus yet there are both physical (having two sets of doors for classrooms) and mental (where students choose to sit) barriers to gender-mixing.

 Using theories and insights from the fields of architecture, architectural sociology, anthropology, cultural studies, Islamic studies, sociology and urban studies I will explain how privacy is maintained in public zones.
 I will specifically address the common trope of how clothing enhances privacy, a truism that is not always true.
 This work is based on research for over a decade with one group of tribes in southern Oman.

-short essays – cultural aspects of houses
+short essays – cultural aspects of houses/ research on houses

 house construction and design